QMCPACK/qmcpack/nexus/docs/examples.rst

 This feature allows the development of algorithms composed of many simulation runs, a simple example being convergence of key parameters such as a planewave energy cutoff for DFT.
 Dynamic workflows are composed and run directly in full native Python, replacing the static graph-type execution typical of Nexus prior to this feature.

-Two early examples are provided: 1) a basic demonstration of how dependencies are processed and 2) a sequence of planewave energy cutoff and k-poing grid size based on a total energy tolerance.
+Two early examples are provided:

+1. A basic demonstration of how dependencies are processed.
+2. A sequence of planewave energy cutoff and k-poing grid size based on a total energy tolerance.

-See the ``README.rst`` file in the directory noted above.
+See the ``README.rst`` file in the directory noted above and the descriptions at the top of the example `.py` files.